rxdock/rxdock/docs/user-guide/docking-in-3-steps.rst

 Docking in 3 steps
 ==================

-You will find in this page a short tutorial for running rDock.
+You will find in this page a short tutorial for running |Dock|.

 It has been divided in 3 steps: